kenny-vo/python/README.md

 #### Brief Aside: Double Slash (`//`) Operator

-If you remember from Ruby, integer division will always return a whole integer.
-For best results, division with Floats returns most accurate results.
+Integer division will always return a whole integer.
+Division with Floats returns most accurate results.

 In Python, this whole integer division behavior can be mirrored with the `//` operator.